Pachanga

-Pachanga is a genre of music which is described as a mixture of son montuno and merengue and has an accompanying signature style of dance.
+Pachanga (/es/) is a genre of music which is described as a mixture of son montuno and merengue and has an accompanying signature style of dance.
 This type of music has a festive, lively style and is marked by jocular, mischievous lyrics.
 Pachanga originated in Cuba in the 1950s and played an important role in the evolution of Caribbean style music as it is today.
 Considered a prominent contributor to the eventual rise of salsa, Pachanga itself is an offshoot music played by charangas.
 Very similar in sound to Cha-Cha but with a notably stronger down-beat, Pachanga once experienced massive popularity all across the Caribbean and was brought to the United States by Cuban immigrants post World War II.
 This led to an explosion of Pachanga music in Cuban music clubs that influenced Latin culture in the United States for decades to come.

 Music

 Charanga is a type of traditional ensemble that plays Cuban dance music (mostly Danzón, Danzonete, and Cha cha chá) using violin, flute, horns, drums.

 José Fajardo brought the song "La Pachanga" to New York in the Cuban charanga style.
 The orquesta, or band, was referred to as charanga, while the accompanying dance was named the pachanga.

 The similar sound of the words charanga and pachanga has led to the fact that these two notions are often confused.
 In fact, Charanga has a lot of different meanings; it can refer to having a party, a musical ensemble, or the rhythm itself.

 Eduardo Davidson's tune, "La Pachanga", with rights managed by Peer International (BMI), achieved international recognition in 1961 when it was licensed in three versions sung by Genie Pace on Capitol, by Audrey Arno in a German version on European Decca, and by Hugo and Luigi and their children's chorus.
 Billboard commented "A bright new dance craze from the Latins has resulted in these three good recordings, all with interesting and varying treatments."